(Bedsores, Diabetic & Venous Leg Ulcers, Post-Op Wounds…)

 Additionally, 60-90% chronic wounds contain bacterial biofilms that not only impede healing but also lead to prolonged inflammation (to fight and eliminate microbial contamination), which causes further damage and pain.

-An ideal treatment should neutralize ECM-destroying MMPs, remove surface contaminants (bacteria, microbes and debris) & keep the wound surface hydrated and oxygenated in order to provide the conditions necessary for healthy cellular growth and tissue repair.
-The treatment should also block pro-inflammatory proteins to stop pain & irritation.
+An ideal treatment should remove ECM-destroying MMPs and other surface contaminants (bacteria, microbes and debris) & keep the wound surface hydrated and oxygenated in order to provide the conditions necessary for healthy cellular growth and tissue repair.
+The treatment should lead to decrease of inflammation and stop pain & irritation.

 Finally, such a treatment must be totally safe and cell-friendly (non-chemical) and should produce results rapidly.